MukhilV/MukhilV/README.md

 -->

-- 🔭 I’m currently working on project a ML Project using Retrieval Augumented Genegration framework.
-- 💬 A Computer Science graduate student and Teaching Assistant specialized in Machine Learning, Artificial Intelligence and Software Engineering with 3+ years of work experience in full-stack development, and AEM-based solutions.
+- 💬 I'm a Computer Science Graduate Student and Teaching Assistant specialized in Machine Learning, Artificial Intelligence and
+Software Engineering with 3+ years of work experience in full-stack development, and AEM-based solutions.
 - ⚡ Proficient at collaborating with cross functional teams, designing scalable applications, and dedicated in delivering impactful results.
 Currently headed towards learning and leveraging advanced AI concepts like RAG to solve domain specific LLM problems.
+- 🔭 I’m currently working on project a Retrieval Augumented Genegration Project to identify spans of texts which can be potential hyperlinks and retrieve texts with further explains the hyperlinked text.
 - 📫 How to reach me: mukhil1140@gmail.com
 - 😄 Pronouns: He/Him